gitdevhp/GatsbyProject/README.md

 Made by as our AP Language & Composition Final Project

 ## Instructions
 Visit [placeholder] to play.
-Then, Press the buttons.
+Then, Press buttons.

 ## Screenshots